-Volunteering your time, energy and compassion is gratifying at any age.
-However, according to newly released research, it can also be good for your health as you age.
-A study out of the Rotman Research Institute at Baycrest Health Sciences reveals that seniors may actually get an array of benefits from volunteering even beyond the reward of helping others.
+And, according to research, it can also be good for your health.
+A study from the Rotman Research Institute at Baycrest Health Sciences revealed that there are a variety of benefits of volunteering as an older adult.

-Researchers also found that volunteers enjoyed a feeling of appreciation from those they helped.
-This resulted in a generally better sense of 'psychosocial wellbeing.’
-Seniors benefitted emotionally from the knowledge that they were participating in something that had value to others.
+The study also found that older volunteers enjoyed a feeling of appreciation from those they helped, resulting in a better sense of 'psychosocial well-being.’
+Volunteer work for older adults creates a strong emotional response for participants, stemming from the knowledge that showing up to volunteer has value to others.

-One particularly compelling finding noted that the most vulnerable seniors, those living with chronic health conditions, could benefit most from participation in a volunteer activity.
-For many seniors with compromised health, volunteering may represent a safe and controlled environment in which to be active, collaborative and productive.
+In particular, the study showed that those living with chronic health conditions could benefit most from participation in a volunteer activity.
+For many seniors with compromised health, volunteering can represent a safe and controlled environment in which to be active, collaborative, and productive.

 You don’t have to be suffering from an illness or depression in order to reap the benefits of volunteering, however.
 Senior Community Services, a nonprofit that helps organize resources to meet the needs of seniors and their caregivers, has identified five main reasons why seniors should volunteer their time during retirement:

 Connect with different generations.
 Once you retire and are no longer working in an office, you can become disconnected to younger generations.
 Volunteer work gives you the opportunity to bridge that generation gap, serving as both the teacher and the student depending on the project you’re working on.

 Put your own troubles in perspective.
 Whether or not you are stressed out about money, health concerns, or general life troubles, volunteering can make you feel better about it.
 Senior Community Services cites a study from Wharton College which found “that people who give their time felt more capable, confident and useful.”